Description

 Sustainability Action & Leading Together (SALT)

-If you’re interested in learning about careers in sustainability and engaging in events and actions designed to further sustainability on campus and in our communities, the Sustainability Action & Leading Together (SALT) Living Learning Community (LLC) is an excellent option for you.
-SALT students can participate in leadership opportunities with the Sustainability Office, volunteer in the organic campus gardens and farmer’s market, engage in service activities with the Bennion Center, and join student groups focused on the environment, social issues, and sustainability.
+The Sustainability Action & Leading Together (SALT) Living Learning Community (LLC) is ideal for students interested in sustainability-focused careers and hands-on engagement on campus and in the community.
+SALT students participate in leadership opportunities with the Sustainability Office, volunteer in the organic campus gardens and farmer’s market, engage in service through the Bennion Center, and connect with student groups centered on environmental and social issues.

 Visit our scholarship page for more information.
-Interested students can contact the living learning program coordinator, Jacqueline Broida; a faculty in the School of Environment, Society, and Sustainability.
+Interested students may contact Living Learning Program Coordinator Jacqueline Broida in the School of Environment, Society, and Sustainability.

 Location Details